lorae/household-size/README.md

     ```r
     renv::restore()
     ```
+    [TODO: modify these instructions to reflect the menu of 4 options a user sees the first time they enter this command.]
     This will ensure that your environment is set up with the same package versions used in the project.

 7. Run the main script to perform the analysis.

    [TODO: instructions here]

-8. View the results as needed.
+8. View the results in [TODO: DESCRIBE HOW RESULTS APPEAR]

 ## If you're running the code any subsequent time...